mesdsingh/LetUsLearnPython/README.md

 # Let Us Learn Python
-This repository contains all basic programs and small excercises for beginners who want to learn python.
+This repository contains basic programs and few small excercises for beginners who want to learn python.